sen-mao/SuppressEOT/README.md

 ### License
 The code and models in this repository are licensed under the MIT License for academic and other non-commercial uses.

-For commercial use of the code and models, separate commercial licensing is available.
-Please contact authors.
+[//]: # (For commercial use of the code and models, separate commercial licensing is available.
+Please contact authors.)

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=sen-mao/SuppressEOT)